 - * is a wildcard, will search forms of a term: africa* also searches african, africans, etc.

 - There are two rows of search boxes in Worldwide Political Science Abstracts, PAIS.
-By default, your search terms in each row are connected with and; connecting terms with and means that all of the terms have to show up together in the fulltext or the record of an article in your search results.
+By default, your search terms in each row are connected with and; all of the terms have to show up together in the fulltext or in the record of an article in your search results.
 You can narrow your search by clicking Add a Row.
-The more rows, the more terms you search together, the more specific your search becomes:
+The more rows, the more terms you search with and, the more specific your search becomes:

 --- africa* and "civil war" is a less specific search, will pull up more articles, than: africa* and "civil war*" and women